All Products

 modelscope download --model Qwen/QwQ-32B --local_dir .

-# Optional.
-Download the dataset.
+# Optional: download the dataset.

 wget https://www.modelscope.cn/datasets/gliang1001/ShareGPT_V3_unfiltered_cleaned_split/resolve/master/ShareGPT_V3_unfiltered_cleaned_split.json

-# Install git as needed.
+# Install git if needed.

 apt update